 In 2005, the International Classification of Sleep Disorders, 2nd edition (ICSD-2) renamed the condition “sleep-related rhythmic movement disorder” or “RMD” to stress that these movements are associated with sleep and to avoid confusion with the stereotypic rhythmic movements or “stereotypic movement disorder” (DSM 4 and proposed DSM 5) that occur during the daytime (04; 02).
-Stereotypic movement disorder consists of daytime potentially injurious, repetitive, seemingly driven, and apparently purposeless motor behavior such as hand shaking, waving, body rocking, head banging, and self-biting that cause clinically significant distress and impairment of function.
-The compulsions seen in obsessive compulsive disorder, tics seen in tic disorder, and stereotypies seen in children with autistic disorder are not classified as either stereotypic movement disorder or sleep-related rhythmic movement disorder.
+Stereotypic movement disorder consists of daytime potentially injurious, repetitive, seemingly driven, and apparently purposeless motor behavior such as handshaking, waving, body rocking, head banging, and self-biting that cause clinically significant distress and impairment of function.
+The compulsions seen in obsessive-compulsive disorder, tics seen in tic disorder, and stereotypies seen in children with autistic disorder are not classified as either stereotypic movement disorder or sleep-related rhythmic movement disorder.

-In 2005, ICSD-2 also reclassified sleep-related rhythmic movement disorder under the new nosological category of “sleep-related movement disorders,” which includes restless legs syndrome, periodic limb movement disorder, sleep-related bruxism, sleep-related leg cramps, unspecified sleep-related movement disorder, and sleep-related movement disorder due to drug or substance or due to medical condition.
-ICSD-3 (03) expands “sleep related movement disorders” to also include benign sleep myoclonus of infancy and propriospinal myoclonus at sleep onset.
+In 2005, ICSD-2 also reclassified sleep-related rhythmic movement disorder under the nosological category of “sleep-related movement disorders,” which includes restless legs syndrome, periodic limb movement disorder, sleep-related bruxism, sleep-related leg cramps, unspecified sleep-related movement disorder, and sleep-related movement disorder due to drug or substance or due to medical condition.
+ICSD-3 (03) expands “sleep-related movement disorders” to also include benign sleep myoclonus of infancy and propriospinal myoclonus at sleep onset.

 Interestingly, in 1937, almost 60 years prior to sleep-related rhythmic movement disorder being recognized by the ICSD, it was depicted in Walt Disney’s film Snow White and the Seven Dwarfs (31).
-One of the 7 dwarfs, Dopey, is noted to have repeated rhythmic back and forth myoclonus-like thrusting movements of the head, accompanied by soft vocalizations, after laying down to sleep.
+One of the seven dwarfs, Dopey, is noted to have repeated rhythmic back and forth myoclonus-like thrusting movements of the head, accompanied by soft vocalizations, after laying down to sleep.
 When he is touched, the movement subsides as he opens his eyes, and he goes back to sleep with a happy sigh.